 Designing experiments with a large number of product attributes can be challenging.
 We propose a novel approach, Token-Based Conjoint (TBC), which reframes stated choice experiments to manage complexity more effectively.
 TBC is especially useful for products like subscription services with many binary features.
 By dynamically adjusting feature selection and incorporating a dual-response likelihood question, TBC delivers deeper insights into which feature combinations drive adoption, providing marketers with actionable results.

-Synthetic AI Avatars are entering the survey space, bringing a new approach to boost engagement and enhance data quality.
-This study examines their potential across various use cases, from complete survey interactions to personalized intros and optional chatbot assistance, while addressing challenges like bias and monotony in both online and offline settings.
-Join us to find out if AI Avatars are the next big thing in market research or just another passing trend!
+Synthetic AI Avatars are making their way into the survey world, offering a fresh approach to enhance engagement and improve data quality.
+This study explores their potential across diverse use cases, from fully interactive surveys to personalized introductions and targeted prompts, while tackling challenges like bias and monotony in both online and offline settings.
+Join us to find out if AI Avatars are the next big thing in market research surveys or just another passing trend!

-Synthetic AI Avatars are entering the survey space, bringing a new approach to boost engagement and enhance data quality.
-This study examines their potential across various use cases, from complete survey interactions to personalized intros and optional chatbot assistance, while addressing challenges like bias and monotony in both online and offline settings.
-Join us to find out if AI Avatars are the next big thing in market research or just another passing trend!
+Synthetic AI Avatars are making their way into the survey world, offering a fresh approach to enhance engagement and improve data quality.
+This study explores their potential across diverse use cases, from fully interactive surveys to personalized introductions and targeted prompts, while tackling challenges like bias and monotony in both online and offline settings.
+Join us to find out if AI Avatars are the next big thing in market research surveys or just another passing trend!

 Manual coding of open-ended survey responses is a labor-intensive, error-prone task.
 Discover how AI transformer models like text embeddings and large language models (LLMs) can automate and enhance the analysis of open-ends.
 This presentation compares these advanced methods with manual coding and traditional techniques, highlighting their strengths in understanding context and semantics.
 Attendees will gain practical expertise for integrating these technologies into their analysis of open-ends, and a clear grasp of their benefits and limitations.